Top 13 Types of Testing in Software Engineering You Need to Know About

 9. End-to-End Testing

 End-to-End testing ensures a steady and streamlined progression of an application’s workflow in every operational scenario.
-From the beginning of the application or any of its functions, end-to-end type test observes how the application progresses and whether it takes a right navigational journey to complete an assigned purpose of each functionality or the software as a whole.
+From the beginning of the application or any of its functions, end-to-end type tests observe how the application progresses and whether it takes a right navigational journey to complete an assigned purpose of each functionality or the software as a whole.

 10. Functional Testing